-Being a creative doesn’t suck, but it sure as hell isn’t easy.
+Earning a living as a creative is exciting and personally satisfying, but it sure isn’t easy.
 And while all paths in life are not easy, a career in the arts can be shakier than others.
 Nevertheless, there is something about working the creative industry that makes one’s soul light up like a Christmas tree.
 And thanks to technology and the open-mindedness of this generation, creatives from different fields can pursue their passion and actually make money from it, with relative ease compared to the era of Picasso.
 If this is the path you’re planning to choose or have already chosen, be prepared with a good dose of hunger for creativity and have a clear view of your goals.
 It’s going to be a crazy, exhausting journey; of course, it’s going to be very rewarding too.

 Aside from the common problems every creative entrepreneur faces – such as inconsistent finances and self-doubt – there’s also the dilemma that every creative will, at some point of their career, have to face.
 Some will drown in it without even noticing, others will spot it right away.
 Either way, it’s something you need to address the moment you notice it, or risk getting lost in the interwoven relationship of your creative hustle and the business of survival.